rizinorg/cutter/docs/source/user-docs/menus/menu-bar/help-menu.rst

 **Steps:** Help -> Report an issue

-Documention
+Documentation
 ---------------------------------------
-**Description** Cutter Documention page.
-This will redirect you to our documentation page on your browser.
-Strongly suggest to read the docs in any doubts.
+**Description:** Clicking this option will open the user documentation of Cutter in your browser.

 **Steps:** Help -> Documention